Palm branch: Christianity

+Palm Sunday

 In Christianity, the palm branches distributed during Palm Sunday services originate in the triumphal entry of Christ into Jerusalem.
-Early Christians used the palm branch to symbolize the victory of the faithful over enemies of the soul, as in the Palm Sunday festival celebrating the triumphal entry of Jesus into Jerusalem.
-Many churches of mainstream Christian denominations, including the Catholic, Lutheran, Methodist, Anglican, Moravian and Reformed traditions, distribute palm branches to their congregations during their Palm Sunday services.
-Christians take these palms, which are often blessed by clergy, to their homes where they hang them alongside Christian art (especially crosses and crucifixes) or keep them in their Bibles or devotionals.
-In the period preceding next year's Lent, known as Shrovetide, churches often place a basket in their narthex to collect these palms, which are then ritually burned on Shrove Tuesday to make the ashes to be used on the following day, Ash Wednesday, which is the first day of Lent.
+Early Christians used the palm branch to symbolize the victory of the faithful over enemies of the soul, as the Palm Sunday festival celebrates the triumphal entry of Jesus into Jerusalem.
+Many churches of mainstream Christian denominations, including the Catholic, Lutheran, Methodist, Anglican, Moravian and Reformed traditions, distribute palm branches to their congregations during Palm Sunday services.
+Christians take these palms, which are often blessed by clergy, to their homes where they hang these alongside Christian art (especially crosses and crucifixes), or keep these in their Bibles, prayer books, and devotionals.
+In the period preceding the following Lent, known as Shrovetide, churches often place a basket in their narthex or outside collect the previous year’s palms, which are then ritually burned on Shrove Tuesday to make ashes for the following day, Ash Wednesday, marking the first day of Lent.

+Martyr's palm

-In western Christian art, martyrs were often shown holding a palm frond as an attribute, representing the victory of spirit over flesh, and it was widely believed that a picture of a palm on a tomb meant that a martyr was buried there.
+In Western Christian art, martyrs were often shown holding a palm frond as an attribute, representing the victory of spirit over flesh, and it was widely believed that a picture of a palm on a tomb meant that a martyr was buried there.

 Origen calls the palm (In Joan, XXXI) the symbol of victory in that war waged by the spirit against the flesh.
 In this sense it was especially applicable to martyrs, the victors par excellence over the spiritual foes of mankind; hence the frequent occurrence in the Acts of the Martyrs of such expressions as "he received the palm of martyrdom."
-On 10 April 1688 it was decided by the Congregation of Rites that the palm when found depicted on catacomb tombs was to be regarded as a proof that a martyr had been interred there.
+On 10 April 1688, it was decided by the Congregation of Rites that the palm when found depicted on catacomb tombs was to be regarded as a proof that a martyr had been interred there.
 Subsequently, this opinion was acknowledged by Mabillon, Muratori, Benedict XIV and others to be untenable; further investigation showed that the palm was represented not only on tombs of the post-persecution era, but even on tombs of those who did not practice Christianity.

-The general significance of the palm on early Christian monuments is slightly modified according to its association with other symbols (e.g., with the monogram of Christ, the Ichthus (Fish), or the Good Shepherd).
-On some later monuments the palm was represented merely as an ornament separating two scenes.
+The general significance of the palm on early Christian monuments is slightly modified according to its association with other symbols (e.g., with a Christogram, the Ichthus (Fish), or the Good Shepherd).
+On some later monuments, the palm was represented merely as an ornament separating two scenes.
 Palms also represented heaven, evidenced by ancient art often depicting Jesus in heaven among palms.

 In the Middle Ages, pilgrims to the Holy Land would bring back palms for deposit at their home churches.
 Crusaders would carry or wear an image of one, seen today in the Catholic Order of the Holy Sepulchre, which still awards a Palm of Jerusalem decoration.
 In addition, the Custody of the Holy Land, courtesy of the Catholic Church, bestows the Jerusalem Pilgrim's Cross on Catholic pilgrims to the city.